 In visual analytics, too, one size does not fit all.
-That is why SAS allows you to customize, among others, your geographical reports.
+That is why SAS allows you to customise, among others, your geographical reports.
 And one way of doing that is by creating your very own custom polygons.
 A custom polygon, in simple layman’s terms, is a type of geographic variable supported by SAS Visual Analytics (SAS VA), along with custom coordinates and a number of predefined geographic variables.

-Using predefined geographic variables, as listed here, you can easily visualize your business data to create, for instance, an insightful map of the countries, regions, provinces, etc. you are operating in.
+Using predefined geographic variables, as listed here, you can easily visualise your business data to create, for instance, an insightful map of the countries, regions, provinces, etc. you are operating in.
 But what if your business is not organised according to these predefined variables?
 What if (part of) your sales organisation is specifically geared towards, say, South-West Flanders, the Kempen or the Rhine area?
 Then those custom polygons sure come in handy!

 SAS Visual Analytics: objects and maps